 Parents' Questions for Students

-The following academic, co-curricular, and personal themes apply to all students in most, if not all of their years at Wesleyan.
+The following academic, co-curricular, and personal themes apply to all students in most, if not all, of their years at Wesleyan.
 Academically, all students should understand and monitor their graduation requirements each year.
 They should get into the habit of reviewing their Credit Analysis Report, General Education Expectations, and major requirements.
-Students should consult with their class dean and faculty advisor if they have questions about any of the above or about G.P.A. or grades.
+Students should consult with their class dean and faculty advisor if they have questions about any of the above or about their G.P.A. or grades.
 Students should discuss their educational goals with their faculty advisors, and consult with them about their course schedule during preregistration and the drop/add period.
 There are additional resources, such as WesMaps, the course catalog, and the Office of the Registrar, to assist students with course management.
-Peer Advisors, one of the resources within the SARN network, have workshops open to all students throughout the year that focus on various topics, such as time management, note taking, exam preparation, and study skills, among others.
+Peer advisors, one of the resources within Student Academic Resources, offer workshops and meet one-on-one with students throughout the year on various topics, such as time management, note taking, exam preparation, and study skills, among others.

 Below are suggestions for questions that can help open up conversations with your son or daughter.
 They are divided into three categories: academic, co-curricular, and personal/community.
 Following this first general set of questions are ones that are more appropriate to each class year.

 - What did you discuss in your meeting with your advisor during preregistration?
 How do you feel about the way the two of you communicate?
 What did you talk about?
 What department is your advisor in?
 What classes does he or she teach?